-The Certificate in Coaching is a programme in partnership with the Institute of Training and Occupational Learning
+The Certificate in Coaching is a programme in partnership with the Institute of Training and Occupational Learning (ITOL)

-The Certificate in Coaching is a full professional coaching qualification which is based on the pure definition of coaching.
+The Certificate in Coaching is a full professional coaching qualification, which is based on the pure definition of coaching.

 Coaching is not about training, or showing, or mentoring, or advising.

-Therefore coaching is a very powerful management tool.
+Therefore, coaching is a very powerful management tool.

 Certificate in Coaching – Objectives and Outcomes

-Who Should Attend the Certificate in Coaching?
+Who Should Study for the Certificate in Coaching?

 So you could be a learning professional, a line manager, a team leader, a senior manager or a freelance trainer.

-And finally you will produce a written assignment of around 2,500 words which will demonstrate your understanding of an aspect of the coaching process.
+- Produce a written assignment of around 2,500 words which will demonstrate your understanding of an aspect of the coaching process.